ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

  }
 ```

-Add the following snippet to you </strong>AndroidManifest.xml</strong> file,
+Add the following snippet to you `AndroidManifest.xml` file,

 ```
 <receiver android:name="Your_Android_Package_Name.Your_Handler">